The Heart (novel): Adaptations

 In France, The Heart has been adapted by French actor Emmanuel Noblet into a one-man stage play named after the original French title of the novel, Réparer les vivants.
 It debuted at the 2015 Festival d'Avignon, an annual performing arts festival in Avignon.
 Since then, Réparer les vivants has been performed at the Théâtre du Rond-Point in Paris and the Théâtre du Nord in Lille, where it has been well received.
 Réparer les vivants was shown at the Théâtre du Petit Saint-Martin in Paris from December 12 to December 31, 2017, and at the Théâtre de Sartrouville in Sartrouville from February to March 2018.

+An English-language musical adaptation, The Heart, premiered at La Jolla Playhouse on August 19, 2025, featuring music and lyrics by Anne and Ian Eisendrath and book and additional lyrics by Kait Kerrigan.
+The production was directed by Christopher Ashley and choreographed by Mandy Moore.
+The musical will have an Off-Broadway production in 2026, with previews starting October 8, 2026 at Roundabout Theatre Company's Laura Pels Theatre.

 The Heart has also been adapted into a film, Heal the Living, directed by Katell Quillévéré and starring Emmanuelle Seigner as Marianne Limbres, Tahar Rahim as Thomas Rémige, Anne Dorval as Claire Méjan, and Gabin Verdet as Simon Limbres.
 It was released on November 1, 2016, in France and in the United States on April 14, 2017 to critical acclaim.
 Currently, Heal the Living holds a 90% rating on Rotten Tomatoes, an 82/100 on Metacritic, and four out of four on Roger Ebert.